 - Home health services

 - Outpatient surgery centers

 The career outlook for critical care nurses is very promising.
 With an anticipated growing need for services, critical care nurses will be in higher demand.
 Critical care nurses have a more specialized skill set than many other nurses, which can give them an advantage in competing for advancement opportunities and new positions.
 Due to the advanced education and experience required to do their jobs, critical care nurses typically have higher earning potential than traditional nurses.

-The U.S. Bureau of Labor Statistics 2016-17 Occupational Outlook Handbook reports there are 2,751,000 RN jobs in the United States.
-Job growth for RNs was predicted to increase at 16 percent in the years leading to 2024, more than twice the 7 percent average predicted for all occupations during that period.
+The U.S. Bureau of Labor Statistics’ current Occupational Outlook Handbook reports there are 2,955,200 RN jobs in the United States.
+Job growth for RNs was predicted to increase at 15 percent in the years leading to 2026, more than twice the 7 percent average predicted for all occupations during that period.
 Growth is attributed to several factors, including the increase of wellness and prevention programs; higher numbers of patients with chronic conditions such as obesity and diabetes; and the growing population of aging baby boomers who are living longer.

 Critical Care Nurses

-Source: Bureau of Labor Statistics, Occupational Outlook Handbook, January 2017
+Source: Bureau of Labor Statistics, Occupational Outlook Handbook

 Metropolitan Areas with Highest Numbers of RNs Employed